 - A full charge for the base price of the plan they changed to

 Charges for the usage of tracking numbers and minutes will also be prorated.
-They will be issued proportionately based on the amount of time spent on the different base plans during the invoicing period.
+If you change pricing plans during an invoicing period, you will see those charges reflect the pricing structures for the multiple plans you were on.
+They will be based on the amount of time you spent on them during the period.

 Any credits or charges of this nature will be labeled as such on your invoice.